House Mouse Control

 House mice can be identified by a characteristic musky odor.

 Mice nibble on food all day long.
 They eat many times and eat at different locations.
-However, they do have two main meal times, just before dust and just before dawn.
+However, they do have two main meal times, just before dusk and just before dawn.
 They can eat about 10 to 15% of their body weight every day, the adults weighing about 5/8-1 oz.
 Mice also cache food as supply permits.
 They get much of their water from food products.

 Mice can be seen during the daylight hours but are active mostly at night.